amient/goconnect/README.md

   if the input data is unbounded the pipeline will run indefinitely
 - it has a first-class support for Avro with Schema Registry
 - pipelines have a distinct declaration and materialization phases
-- everything is statically typed so far but this may need to change
+- everything is statically typed (so far, but this may need to change in order to provide transparent coders and rpc)

 (NOTE: THE PROTOTYPE IN THIS CODEBASE DOESN'T HAVE ALL THE FEATURES LISTED ABOVE BUT THOSE ARE THE AIM AND WILL APPEAR SOON)